ITS8020 Systems Programming

 Lecturer: Jaagup Irve <email@example.com>

-For reference: last year materials can be found at Real-Time Operating Systems and Systems Programming.
-Most of it is still relevant.
+Previous year: 2018.
+Historical materials can be found at Real-Time Operating Systems and Systems Programming.

 Grading is based on points earned during the course.